Itsrrp/survey-form/README.md

 # survey-form
 Its a survey form.
 I have used html CSS and JavaScript for email validation.
-Its provide a surrey animal you can also give two major question asked in survey, provided feedback and reviews to see organization.
+Its provide a surrey you can also give two major question asked in survey, provided feedback and reviews to see organization.
 <h3>Features: </h3>
 <p> Just survey form  <br>
  Validation provided for this form<br>